foliant-docs/docs/src/tutorials/preprocessor/install.md

 <gibberish size="2"></gibberish>
 ```

-Let's run a build into `pre` target.
+Let's build our project into the `pre` target.
 This target doesn't create a PDF or a DOCX, it just returns the preprocessed Markdown text, which perfectly suits our testing needs.

 ```bash
 $ foliant make pre